neural-dialogue-metrics/EmbeddingBased/README.md

 # References
 [1] Section 3.1 of How NOT To Evaluate Your Dialogue System: An Empirical Study of Unsupervised Evaluation Metrics for Dialogue Response Generation

+[2] A Hierarchical Latent Variable Encoder-Decoder Model for Generating Dialogues.
+Serban et al. (2015 a)